 Since it is essential to stay in compliance with tax law and avoid an audit that finds you taking too much, enlisting a tax professional to go over your potential deductions is your best bet for finding them all and taking them accurately.

 Professional Tax Services

 You are your own business now, but that does not mean you have to take on every role.

-In fact, this is a common mistake small business owners make.
+This is a common mistake small business owners make.
 When possible, outsource help to fill in some of your skill gaps or to make sure things like taxes comply with the law.

 At Stableford Capital, we work with self-employed clients and businesses of all sizes, helping to maximize personal and business tax returns while minimizing headaches.
 Reach out to us with questions regarding your self-employment taxes and see how we can help you file this year.
 If you’re filing as a self-employed business owner or have other business tax return questions, contact us online for a complimentary 15-minute consultation or call 480.493.2300.

 Updated January 2024 for relevancy.